ldtteam/minecolonies/README.md

 ### About the mod ###

 **MineColonies** is an interactive Town building mod that allows you to create your own thriving Town within Minecraft.
 It depicts real-life scenarios by providing you with different craftable options to build your own Town and enhance your gaming experience.
 Featuring many NPC workers such as: Builders, Crafters, Farmers, Fishermen, Guards, Barracks, Miners, Smeltery, Baker, Cook/Restuarant, Deliveryman, Animal Herders and many more planned for development.
-As well as a specialized buildings such as: Warehouse, Citizen Huts and a Townhall.
+As well as specialized buildings such as: Warehouse, Citizen Huts and a Townhall.
 Minecolonies gives you the ability to create a colony as rich and unique as every player.

 ##### Website:
 https://www.minecolonies.com/